-I graduated with a Master’s of Science in Communication Disorders from the University of Texas, Dallas and started my career as a speech language pathologist.
+I graduated with a Master’s of Science in Communication Disorders from the University of Texas, Dallas and started my career as a speech-language pathologist.
 I have gained knowledge and increased passion as I have worked within the school system and private practice.
 My family and A Gift of Speech moved to San Diego (South Bay area) in 2015.

 Shown in the picture to the right are me and an amazing child that inspires me to build my gifts and to share them!
-She is an orphan from Nuevo Laredo, Mexico whom I have been able to get to know over the last 8 years.
+She is an orphan from Nuevo Laredo, Mexico whom I have been able to get to know over the last 12 years.
 She may not communicate verbally, but she shares her love and joy through smiles and laughter!
 You should listen to us sing together… Actually probably not, because neither one of us can carry a tune!
 We may not be able to sing well, but we share the gift of communication.

 I would like to share some of the training’s that I have attended and the therapeutic approaches that I enlist to support my clients/students: